 Which Online Computer Science Program is Right For You?

 With the growing number of online CS degrees, the options are continually expanding.
 The best way to define the best program to fit your needs is to first establish a specialization.
 Once you have done that, define a price point – how much can you afford to allocate towards education?
 And finally determine how long of a program you’d like.
-With these three items in mind, you are ready to define your top schools and start your journey toward a computer science, or information technology degree.
+With these three items in mind, you are ready to define the best schools for computer science and start your journey toward a computer science, or information technology degree.

+Looking for the best computer science schools in the world?
+Try Oregon State University.
 No matter the world location, students can take computer science classes from Oregon State University and receive the same diploma as students on campus.
 OSU’s online CS degree is a bit different because it requires you to have a bachelor’s degree before you begin.
 This allows students to take classes that will merge computer science skills with a previous bachelor’s degree; this opens up career opportunities.
 It also means no electives are required.
 Graduation speed is flexible, so you can graduate in as fast as one year or take as long as four.
+If you don’t already have a bachelor’s degree, Oregon State University also delivers a full Bachelor’s of Science in Computer Science degree 100% online.

 Old Dominion University’s computer science program has a curriculum that relies on conceptual- and demonstration-based learning, which means that hands-on experiences are an important part of the degree.
 CS students from ODU have gotten jobs in fields like software engineering, design, and development, database development, and project management.